When to use RDI

 • The source data changes frequently in small increments.

-• There are no more than 10K changes per second in the source database.
+• The source database has no more than 10K changes per second.

 • You don’t need to perform join operations on the data from several tables into a nested Redis JSON object.